-All of DWM's investments are assessed on impact and environmental, social and governance factors using a proprietary scorecard.
+All of DWM's investments are assessed on impact and environmental, social and governance factors using a proprietary scorecard (see Principle 1).
 DWM's Impact IQs allow debt and equity origination and underwriting team members to evaluate potential investments during the due diligence process and to track ongoing impact performance and progress against priorities identified at the time of investment.
+To recognize some categories of impact may vary across individual investments, the Impact IQ is equipped with branching logic to integrate thematic KPIs depending on relevance, and the scoring system produces a separate score for each Strategic Impact Goal.
 During the annual aggregation and analysis of impact data, DWM assesses trends in key impact indicators (e.g., target populations reached, products and services offered, extent to which targeted SDG indicators are addressed).
 This informs discussions about countries, sectors, and institution types to target going forward.

 Areas of high performance and opportunities for improvement for all investments are documented for internal and external credit and investment committees (and any corresponding commitments are reflected in minutes of IC decisions) across the core dimensions of impact.
 Through 2022, this analysis has been organized according to the five vectors of DWM Impact IQ: i) Outreach & Targeting; ii) Client Benefit & Welfare; iii) Responsibility to Community and Staff; iv) Governance; and v) Environment.
-From 2023 onward, this analysis will be based on the strategic impact goal that is most aligned with the investment.
+Beginning in 2023, DWM updated its scoring models to be based on the DWM Strategic Impact Goal (see Principle 1) that is most aligned with the investment.
+The updated scoring models incorporate 1-3 key indicators relating to each of the Five Dimensions of Impact.

-For upcoming products, DWM has introduced new structures to align incentives with impact outcomes.
+For upcoming products, DWM plans to introduce new structures to align incentives with impact outcomes.
 For example, for the Displaced Communities Fund, GP carry has been tied to achievement of impact based on pre-determined metrics with third-party assessment and validation.
 We are considering similar structures for other new products across various thematic areas going forward.